Evaluation of the Intel Xeon Phi 7120 and NVIDIA K80 as accelerators for two-dimensional panel codes: Introduction

-In the following we will assume that the flow under consideration is irrotational and slow compared to the speed of sound (i.e.,~compressible effects can be neglected).
-This assumption reduces the Navier--Stokes equations to Laplace's equation.
+In this paper we will restrict our attention to low-speed aerodynamics.
+That is, we assume that the flow under consideration is slow compared to the speed of sound.
+These conditions are present in a wide range of applications (for example, unmanned aerial vehicles and wind turbines).
+Since the flow is slow compared to the speed of sound it is justified to neglect compressible effects.
+In addition, we make the assumption that the flow is irrotational.
+In this case the Navier\textendash Stokes equations reduce to Laplace's equation.
 One should note that a direct solution of Laplace's equation would result in a body with zero lift.
 However, by imposing an additional constraint, the so-called Kutta condition, this simple model yields very accurate results in its regime of validity (even for lifting bodies such as airfoils, rotor blades, or fins).
 In addition, many phenomenological corrections have been developed that are able to extend the range of validity of this simplified model considerably.

 In principle, any numerical method can be used to solve Laplace's equation together with the Kutta condition.
 However, since we are usually interested in the fluid flow outside of a solid body, so-called panel methods (or boundary element methods) have become the standard approach.
 The advantage of such a method is that only the boundary has to be discretized.
 This implies that for a two-dimensional flow only a linear system in a single dimension has to be solved (although the corresponding matrix is no longer sparse).
 In addition, no error is made by introducing an artificial boundary faraway from the dynamics of interest.
-On modern computers a good implementation is able to compute, for example, the flow over an airfoil in less than a milliseconds (although this has not always been true in the past).
-Especially in the early days of computational fluid dynamics, performing such simulations was the only way to gain reasonable results.
-As a consequence, sophisticated software packages (such as Xfoil \cite{drela1989}) have been developed that are still used in current aerodynamics research (see, for example, \cite{jones2000,kipouros2012,gabor2012l}).
+On modern computers a good implementation is able to compute, for example, the flow over an airfoil in less than a few tens of milliseconds (although this has not always been true in the past).
+Especially in the early days of computational fluid dynamics, performing such simulations was the only way to obtain results in a reasonable time.
+As a consequence, sophisticated software packages (such as Xfoil \cite{drela1989}) have been developed that are still used in current aerodynamics research (see, for example, \cite{jones2000,kipouros2012,gabor2012l,fincham2015}).